 Telestream to Acquire IneoQuest

-NEVADA CITY, CALIF.—A deal has been struck that will see Telestream acquire IneoQuest, a provider of video quality monitoring and analytic systems for content distribution across managed and unmanaged networks.
-With the acquisition, Telestream will seek to enable its customers to deliver high quality video to viewers on any device.
+The recent acquisition of quality control (QC) technology specialist, Vidcheck, extended Telestream’s portfolio of solutions that facilitate the creation of high quality content by its customers.
+The addition of IneoQuest technologies will enable Telestream to guarantee the quality of content delivered across managed networks or across the Internet.
+This acquisition will extend the company’s reach from content creation to content distribution and, ultimately, to the audience.

+“When it comes to media processing and delivery, the Telestream brand has become synonymous with quality.
+With the addition of IneoQuest technology to our existing QC capabilities, our customers will have the ability to monitor quality at any point in the delivery pipeline, making diagnosing and correcting a problem easier than ever before.
+With IneoQuest solutions, customers will also have access to actionable intelligence that will allow them to deploy content more strategically and gain new levels of confidence that their video is of the highest quality," said Dan Castles, Telestream's CEO.

-IneoQuest was founded in 2001 and currently has sales operations in North America, Europe, Asia and Latin America.
-The company’s analytic systems can tell customers if content was prepared correctly and if it was delivered properly over managed and unmanaged networks to viewers.
-Remote hardware and software agents are placed throughout the delivery network to provide feedback on stream quality and isolate a problem area in an issue with quality arises.
+IneoQuest's solutions can tell customers if content was prepared correctly, and if it was delivered properly over managed and unmanaged networks to their viewers.
+Remote hardware and software agents placed throughout the delivery network, give dynamic feedback on stream quality all the way to consumption point.
+If a problem with quality arises, having multiple monitoring points quickly isolates the problem area, allowing quick corrective action.

-Telestream previously acquired Vidcheck and its quality control technology to help facilitate the creation of high quality content by its customers.
-Now with the acquisition of IneoQuest, Telestream has extended its reach from content creation to content distribution and can now guarantee the quality of content delivered.
+"Whether a broadcaster, a content provider, or a carrier, our customers want to understand where their content delivery networks are most effective, and where they are not.
+IneoQuest technology provides them with intelligence that allows them to assess the viewer experience at delivery and take immediate, appropriate action,” explained Calvin Harrison, IneoQuest's CEO.

+"We are happy to be joining the Telestream family and are looking forward to seeing our technology contribute to Telestream's next phase of growth," added Harrison.

 The deal is subject to customary conditions and is expected to be completed near the end of the first quarter of 2017.
-The terms of the deal were not disclosed.
+William Blair & Co. acted as the exclusive financial advisor to IneoQuest.
+DLA Piper LLP serves as legal counsel to Telestream, and Skadden, Arps, Slate, Meagher & Flom LLP is legal counsel to IneoQuest.

 The latest product and technology information